Tim Dixon

 Tim Dixon (born 19 February 1984) is an English television presenter who rose to prominence in 2003.
-Aged just 21, in 2005 he was described by Flextech as "The best young up-and-coming television presenting talent in the UK".
+In 2005 he was described by Flextech as "The best young up-and-coming television presenting talent in the UK".

 Education

 Dixon was educated at Devonport High School for Boys, a grammar school in Plymouth, between 1995 and 2002.

 Early magical career

 Dixon was, upon joining in 1995, the youngest ever member of the Plymouth Magic Circle.
 He made numerous appearances in Plymouth performing close-up magic in bars, restaurants and at private functions.

 Dixon won the Grant Cup competition in 1997, for a close-up act which he collaborated on with Dominic Wood.
-The same act later saw Dixon come second in the international finals of the Young Close-Up Magician of the Year Awards, run by The Young Magician's Club - the youth initiative of The Magic Circle.
+The same act later saw Dixon come second in the international finals of the Young Close-Up Magician of the Year Awards, run by The Young Magician's Club – the youth initiative of The Magic Circle.

 The media exposure that followed included a guest appearance on The Disney Channel, in 1999.
 Soon after, Dixon was appointed Disney's "resident magician" and continued to make regular appearances on Studio Disney until 2001.